Hot Thai Kitchen

 Notes

-1. If adding chicken, pork or beef, thinly slice and marinate in 1 tsp soy sauce, a pinch of sugar and ½ Tbsp water and let it sit while you prep.
+1. If adding chicken, pork or beef, thinly slice and marinate in 1 teaspoon soy sauce, a pinch of sugar and ½ tablespoon water and let it sit while you prep.

 2. Different brands of noodles require different amounts of added water.
 The longer the noodles took to soak, the thicker they are, and therefore the more water they'll need.